-Chances are you’ve seen more than a couple medical dramas or movies before deciding to enroll in nursing school, so you have a picture in your mind of what nursing school is like; ruthless, too difficult to finish, and full of insanely good looking people who never see their families.
+Chances are you’ve seen more than a couple of medical dramas or movies before deciding to enroll in nursing school.
+(Yeah, we’re Grey’s Anatomy fans too!)
+So, you have a picture in your mind of what nursing school is like; ruthless, too difficult to finish, and full of insanely good-looking people who never see their family.
 Are these all true?
 Or are they just nursing school myths?

-The truth is; those are just nursing school myths.
-But is nursing school hard?
-Are nursing students really signing up for torture?
-Well, don’t think it’s easy.
+Well, we don’t think nursing school is easy.
 Of course, there’s one thing that will always stay true: If you want to pass the NCLEX® (The National Council Licensure Examination), you have to study.

-Picmonic is a great visual study aid that teaches you with mnemonics that you will actually remember come test day that follows along with your nursing program curriculum.
+Picmonic is a great visual study aid that teaches you with nursing mnemonics that you will actually remember come test day that follows along with your nursing program curriculum.
 This way, learning feels more like a fun game than a tedious thing you have to do between eating, sleeping, clinicals, and class.
-You can try Picmonic for free today, but read on to find out about five nursing school myths you should ignore.

 Myth 1: Say Goodbye to Your Friends and Family